julien-sebag-portfolio/julien-sebag-portfolio.github.io/_projects/mdx.md

 {%
     include col-project.html
+    title="Smart object"
+    text="
+Object created on Arduino for the software, and our hands for the hardware.

-    text="Smart object for the kitchen, aiming at disabled and elderly people.
-The aim of this object is to help them in their everyday life" img="poster-smart-cooker.png"
+Smart object for the kitchen, aiming at disabled and elderly people.
+The aim of this object is to help them in their everyday life.
+    "
+    img="poster-smart-cooker.png"
     website_ext=false
     video="https://www.youtube.com/embed/UPfj5DfxjXs"